israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > // string text line 2"
 >```

+To get the same effect with multi-line strings, you can now write:

 ### Comments
 JavaScript has two kinds of comments: single-line comments and multiline comments.